 Councillors play a vital leadership role, working together to create and implement their community’s vision, strategic direction and the values within which they operate.

 Mayors, Deputy Mayors and Councillors are all elected for four-year terms.
-Mayors and Deputy Mayors are popularly elected.
+The West Tamar Council has 9 Councillors including the Mayor and Deputy Mayor who are popularly elected.

-Almost everyone over 18, living, owning or leasing property in a Council area can be eligible to vote.
+Almost everyone over 18, living, owning or leasing property in a Council area is eligible to vote:

 Standing as a candidate

 Whether you are a resident, property owner or business operator, becoming a Local Government councillor can be the most direct and rewarding way to contribute to your local community.

 Standing for election provides you with a great opportunity to influence the future direction of the local community and help those who require support.
 It can be daunting and time consuming, but also rewarding.
 Councils are complex and vibrant organisations that require talented and dedicated individuals to participate in making the decisions that count.